NKUShaw/OT-Alignment4brain-to-image/README.md

 Original Description:

-0"A man in swim shorts is riding a surf board."
+0 "A man in swim shorts is riding a surf board."

-1"A surfer is riding a wave in the ocean."
+1 "A surfer is riding a wave in the ocean."

-2"A fit young man surfing a wave in the ocean."
+2 "A fit young man surfing a wave in the ocean."

-3"A man riding a surfboard on a wave."
+3 "A man riding a surfboard on a wave."

-4"A shirtless man riding shortboard on a wave."
+4 "A shirtless man riding shortboard on a wave."

 Neural Description: "A man riding a wave on top of a surfboard."